Fast and Robust Diffusion Posterior Sampling for MR Image Reconstruction Using the Preconditioned Unadjusted Langevin Algorithm: Theory

-While diffusion the posterior distribution is conceptually straightforward but practically challenging, an alternative approach is to use a different reverse process so long as the correct posterior distribution is obtained at $t=0$.
+While diffusing the posterior distribution is conceptually straightforward but practically challenging, an alternative approach is to use a different reverse process so long as the correct posterior distribution is obtained at $t=0$.
 This insight was first described in \citeauthor{Sohl-Dickstein_Proc.32ndInt.Conf.Mach.Learn._2015} \cite{Sohl-Dickstein_Proc.32ndInt.Conf.Mach.Learn._2015}, in which the diffusion process was modified by multiplication with a function (e.g., the likelihood term).
 Hence, the learned prior distribution $p(\mathbf{ x}_t)$ can be multiplied by a modified likelihood term $p(\mathbf{y}|\mathbf{ x}_t)$, which smoothly varies with $t$ and is equal to the true likelihood $p(\mathbf{y}|\mathbf{x})$ at $t=0$.
-Here, we investigate the use of the \textit{Exact Likelihood} term,
+Here, we investigate the use of the original likelihood term in \eqref{eq:posterior}, i.e.

 for the whole diffusion process, at every noise scale.
+Previously, this has been seen as a inacurrate approximation of the diffused likelihood in \eqref{eq:diff_lik}.
+However, here we use the original likelihood term from \eqref{eq:posterior} to construct a diffusion process not based on \eqref{eq:diff_lik} that, when understood as a different process, does not require any approximation.
+Hence, we call the likelihood \textit{Exact Likelihood}.

-To motivate this choice, we show the effect of the choice of the likelihood for a 2D toy model in \figref{fig:toy_pdf_sampling}A that can be analytically computed.
+A brief discussion how this approach can be translated to the variance preserving formulation of diffusion models is provided in Supporting Information S1.
+To motivate this choice, we show the effect of the choice of the likelihood for a 2D toy model in \figref{fig:toy_pdf_sampling}A that can be analytically computed similar to \cite{Gungor__2024}.

+In contrast to the \textit{Annealed Likelihood} or \textit{Diffused Likelihood}, the \textit{Exact Likelihood} approach smoothes the posterior distribution only in directions that are not or weakly constrained by the measurement.
+Importantly, all three likelihoods lead to the same, correct posterior distribution at the lowest noise level.